jakecfuller/SchoolProjects/Fuller_Jake_Project2/README.txt

-This website re-design is based on the website www.mogstation.com
+This is a website re-design project based on the website www.mogstation.com

 A site created by Square Enix for the MMORPG game Final Fantasy XIV.